andreasmhallberg/readingnotes/Hermena, 2014. Processing of Arabic diacritical marks.md

 - Disruption measurable in disambiguation region for garden path sentenses (Frazier & Rayner 1982, Liversedge et al. 2002, Murray & Liversedge 1994).
 496

-- Survey of printed text shows that show that active verbs are never vowelled, passive verbs are vowelled if not disambiguated by directly surraounding context.
+- Survey of printed text shows that show that active verbs are never vowelled, passive verbs are vowelled if not disambiguate by directly surrounding context.
 596

 - Increased visual crowding results in slower identification of the word (first fixation) (Paterson & Jordan 2010, Slattery & Rayner 2013).
 497
     - word spacing